Environmental Anthropology Program (Minor)

 The new minor in environmental anthropology will help nurture a new generation of culturally and environmentally aware global citizens and practitioners who are prepared to take leadership roles in creating sustainable communities and in finding solutions for the uneven processes of globalization.

 The interdisciplinary minor incorporates courses from the Anthropology Department and the Environmental Studies Program.

 The minor consists of 6 courses (18 credits), including core requirements, electives, and a capstone.

-An Environmental Capstone selected from the following options:
+An Environmental Capstone selected from the following options (Select one):

 Patrick Clarkin, PhD, Associate Professor of Anthropology